 Experience Stargazing at the Trantina Farm and celebrate the International Dark Sky recognition of the Village of Homer Glen by spending a fall evening with the stars!

 13th Biannual Stargazing

 This is the 12th biannual stargazing event at the Trantina Farm.
 During this fall stargazing event, constellations and celestial views will be highlighted thanks to amateur astronomers from the Kankakee Area StarGazers, the Naperville Astronomical Association, and the South West Astronomy Observers Group.
 These groups will have their large telescopes available for free viewing.
-They will feature astronomical beauties such as Saturn, Sagittarius, Cygnus the Swan, Hercules, the Ring Nebula M57, and the Milky Way.
+They will feature astronomical beauties such as Jupiter, Saturn, Mars, and the Milky Way.
 For more information on what else can be seen download a sky map at the skymaps.com website.

 Dark Sky Community in Illinois